mattijsjanssens/mattijs-extensions/applications/test/passiveParticle_with_additional_faces/cases/README.txt

     0.4*centroid + 0.6*vertex0
 transform:(0.25 0 1 0 0.25 0 0 0 0.25 0 0 1)
 coord    :(0.4 0.6 0 2.68882e-17)

+20200405: two_hex/
+- problem: individual tets from hex decomposition should not have coincident faces
+- problem: cannot re-use tet-intersection since starting point might not be inside the tet.
+Instead just use face/triangle intersection in absolute coordinates?